‘RHOA’ Star Kenya Moore Reportedly Split From Husband Marc Daly In A ‘Very Rational’ Manner

 “[Kenya] never makes a decision drastically, including this one,” the source explained on September 23, adding that the reality star and new mom is trying to “process things” at the moment.

-Moore and Daly got married in a secret wedding in St. Lucia in June 2017 and confirmed Moore was pregnant with their first child several months later.
+Moore and Daly got married in a secret wedding in St. Lucia in June 2017, several months before it was confirmed that she was pregnant with their first child.
 Then, earlier this month, after just two years of marriage, Moore released a statement to press, confirming she can “no longer continue in the marriage” because of “recent and ongoing circumstances” that she did not disclose.

-Moore and Daly’s daughter, Brooklyn, is just 10 months old and according to the source, she’s a very hands-on mom to her child.
+Moore and Daly’s daughter, Brooklyn, is just 10-months-old.
+According to the source, Kenya is a very hands-on mom to her child.

-While Moore has not yet revealed any details regarding what exact led her to pull the plug on her marriage, a second source told Hollywood Life that her Real Housewives of Atlanta co-stars were well-aware of the issues in her relationship with Daly.
+While Moore has not yet revealed any details regarding what exactly led her to pull the plug on her marriage, a second source told Hollywood Life that her Real Housewives of Atlanta co-stars were well aware of the issues in her relationship with Daly.
 That said, when it comes to the ladies’ thoughts, Moore’s co-stars are all feeling for her as she prepares for what could be a messy divorce.

-After returning to The Real Housewives of Atlanta cast earlier this year, Moore has been staying close to her fellow new mom, Porsha Williams, and according to the report, the women have connected deeply over their relationships and their new roles as moms.
+After returning to The Real Housewives of Atlanta cast earlier this year, Moore has been staying close to her fellow new mom, Porsha Williams.
+According to the report, the women have connected deeply over their relationships and their new roles as moms.

 As The Inquisitr previously reported, Moore has been focusing all of her energy on her daughter, Brooklyn, and her busy career in the days since she announced the end of her marriage.
 As another Hollywood Life source explained, Moore is looking great and staying focused on herself and “her baby right now.”